BuoyantIO/service-mesh-academy/eliminate-cross-zone-traffic-hazl/README.md

 #### Step 3: Run Pre-Installation Checks

-Use the `linkerd check --pre` command to validate that your clusters are ready for installation:
+Use the `linkerd check --pre` command to validate that your clusters are ready for installation.

 Check the `hazl` cluster:

 ```bash
 linkerd check --pre --context=hazl
 ```

-Use the `linkerd check --pre` command to validate that your clusters are ready for installation:

 Check the `topo` cluster: